jell0man/methodology_notes/Active Directory/Netexec.md

 Note: Pwn3d! means code exec and RDP possible.

 Spraying
-	if you have a user list, always try spraying the list on both users and passwords
+	if you have a user list, always try spraying the list on both users and passwords.

 #### Proper Install
 ```bash